torch_geometric.data

 Obtains the edge indices in the

-in CSC format.- Parameters
+GraphStorein CSC format.- Parameters

 edge_types (List[Any], optional) – The edge types of edge indices to obtain.
 If set to

-)store (bool, optional) – Whether to store converted edge indices in the
+None, will return the edge indices of all existing edge types. (default:None)store (bool, optional) – Whether to store converted edge indices in the

 - csr(edge_types: Optional[List[Any]] = None, store: bool = False) Tuple[Dict[Tuple[str, str, str], Tensor], Dict[Tuple[str, str, str], Tensor], Dict[Tuple[str, str, str], Optional[Tensor]]]